 When it comes to brain health, the squat comes out on top as an unexpected winner.
 This strength training exercise that uses only one’s body weight has been shown to have a significant impact on brain health.
 A recent piece published by the BBC highlighted a research study conducted by Professor Damian Bailey of the University of South Wales.

 According to his research, squats have an effect on the brain because the change in gravity forces your blood vessels to work harder to maintain equilibrium.
 As a result of this buffering action, vessels release chemicals that stimulate the formation of new connections and cells.
 A study conducted by Professor Damian Bailey of the University of South Wales was mentioned in a recent piece published by the BBC.
+Check out these efficient stress management strategies that can work for you if exercising doesn’t work for you.

 How Frequently and How Many Squats Should You Perform For Your Brain?